Programs for Adults

 2nd Tuesday of each month, 6-7:30 p.m., College Hill

 This group defines speculative fiction as 'a literary genre encompassing any fiction with supernatural, fantastical, historical, futuristic, or other mind-bending creative elements.'
 Each month you'll write for 45 minutes and then participate in a themed discussion on writing related topics.
-All short story writers and novelists specializing in speculative fiction are welcome.
+All short story writers and novelists are welcome.
 This group is facilitated by Fiction Unbound (http://www.fictionunbound.com/contact/).
-Call 303-658-2604 to register.
+Drop-ins welcome.
 For questions about the group, contact Fiction Unbound.

 2nd Monday of each month, 6-7:30 p.m., College Hill